 I was born and raised in Costa Rica.
 Creativity and art were, from a very early age, predominant elements in my life.

 Some of my most memorable times as a child were surrounded by imagining myself learning to do /to make something, I just didn’t know exactly what.
 I started testing some of my passions very early on: dancing, painting and writing.
 Later on I tried singing; luckily -for everyone involved- I realized soon enough how bad at singing I was.

 At 15 I started excelling in English, not because I had been exposed to the language or had traveled (we didn’t have the means for that) but because I made myself a long term promise that I wouldn’t stay: not only in my small home town but also in my country.
 There was a whole world out there and I wanted to see it.

 I lived in NYC first at the age of 20 in 2003, where the desire to learn more about fashion started and where I fell madly in love too.
 But it wasn’t until many adventures later -including living in Paris -that I returned to NYC to meet my man one more time; fall madly in love again, get married and buy my first sewing machine.
 I’m mostly self-taught at designing and making my line of handbags but I was lucky to be shortly mentored along the way.

 I attended a handbag making program at the YMCA in New York City taught by a lady graduated from FIT.
 Later on I interned at Rebecca Minkoff office in NYC.

 In 2009 I moved to Israel with my husband.
 We’ve made a home in this gorgeous controversial country and we have two wonderful children.
-My studio upstairs is full of inspiration, light, music, leather, tools and my two most recent sewing machines.
-But most importantly, it’s full of love for every second of my creative process.
+I attended a 6 month handbag making program in Tel Aviv that helped me tremendously.